How To Make Side Money As A Teenager

 - Track Your Earnings: Record how much money you’ve made.
 This will be important if you need to file taxes later on.

-- Consult Resources: There are many resources available to help you understand tax obligations for minors.
+- Consult Resources: Numerous resources are available to help you understand tax obligations for minors.

 Managing Your Earnings